sigmo2nd/creditcoin-docker/README.md

 4. **Optimization**: Script optimization and performance improvement suggestions are welcome.

 All contributions are subject to review and approval by the administrator.
 Please contact the administrator before contributing.

+## License

+This project is proprietary software with all rights reserved.
+Unauthorized copying, distribution, or modification is prohibited.
+For usage permissions, please contact the author.

+© 2025 sigmo2nd.
+All Rights Reserved.